-The capital of the Tirol is ringed with ski areas which between them serve up an extraordinary variety of ski terrain.
+The capital of the Tirol is ringed with ski areas, which together serve up a mouthwatering range of ski terrain.
 Add the interest of the city itself – and the convenience of the airport – and you’ve got the makings of a ski weekend, or a ski safari, that’ll stretch both mind and body.

 Table of Contents

 Covid-19 Safety Protocols

 You’re probably thinking, “Innsbruck?
 That’s a city, not a ski resort.
 Why would I want to go there?”

 But take a look at the map.
 This is a place ringed with mountains.
 Immediately to the north lies the Nordkette.
 South-east of the city centre are the famous Olympic pistes of the Patscherkofl, while due south you’ll find the main east-west ridge of the Alps, and the snowsure slopes of the Stubai Glacier.

 In fact, there are 13 ski areas dotted around the city that are covered by the same Ski Plus City Pass, and together they offer an extraordinary variety of terrain.
 There’s everything from broad, glacier pistes where the snow is almost always soft and squeaky, to Olympic-standard superpipes, and breathtaking, stomach-in-your mouth chutes.

 They can all be reached in under an hour by car from the city centre, and some are far more accessible than that.
 To get to the Nordkette, for example, you board a mountain railway in the middle of the city.
 To ski the Patscherkofl, just jump on bus route J in the city centre.
 For anyone who has just touched down at Innsbruck airport – and can see some of the best pistes and couloirs from the runway – it’s a tantalising prospect.